TommyStarK/Hermes/docs/TCP_SOCKET.md

 ## TCP Socket:

 Basic abstraction of the TCP socket features for unix and windows socket.
-The TCP socket provides blocking stream-oriented socket functionalies.
+The TCP socket provides blocking stream-oriented socket functionalities.

 ### public API: